 Agnolo Bronzino Most Famous Paintings

-Who is Agnolo Bronzino?
+Who was Agnolo Bronzino?

 Agnolo di Cosimo generally known as Bronzino was an Italian Mannerist painter from Florence.
 He lived his entire life in Florence, and from his late 30s was employed as the court painter of Cosimo I de' Medici, for Grand Duke of Tuscany.
 He was, for the most part, a portraitist and painted numerous noble subjects and a couple of figurative legends.

 He studied with Pontormo, the main Florentine painter of Mannerism art, and his style was incredibly impacted by him.
-Bronzino's most popular works include the previously mentioned collection of the duke and duchess, Cosimo and Eleonora, and figures of their court.

 So without further ado, here are 10 of Agnolo Bronzino's most famous paintings: